What is the Agile Supply Chain?

 Benefits of Agile Supply Chain

-- The main benefits of an agile supply chain are to enable the process that is existing to change quickly without causing disturbances to other parts of the organization.
+- An agile supply chain’s main benefit is enabling the existing process to change quickly without causing disturbances to other parts of the organization.

-- By using real-time data, firms can alter their production to meet the current demands.
-This way, they reduce wastage and save on storage costs and other expenses
+- Firms can alter their production using real-time data to meet the current demands.
+This way, they reduce wastage and save on storage costs and other expenses.

 - By using real-time data, firms can project trends in the future and accordingly have plans in place to meet those demands and contingencies if there are deviations from other demands.

-- Overall, the industry as a whole learns to deal with volatility in terms of demands which in turn could impact their profit levels, but all concerned parties have accepted this and found ways to work efficiently with one another and satisfy the customers.
+- Overall, the industry has learned to deal with volatility in terms of demands which could impact their profit levels, but all concerned parties have accepted this and found ways to work efficiently with one another and satisfy the customers.

 Conclusion